bowringjb/tinyanim-tween-library/README.md

 ````

 ##Basic usage
-To create an animation you need to describe it as a JSON object in your script, the following object will create a small square which bounces from left to right:
+To create an animation you need to describe it as a JSON object in your script.
+The following object will create a small square which bounces from left to right:

 ```
 var theAnimation = {